woooonng/cvstudy/README.md

 |ViT-S/16(p)     | F1-macro       | 0.958         | 95.8         |

+## Conclusion
+- Both warm start and cosine decay were effective in ResNet and ViT models, with no clear superiority between the two.
+- Soft augmentation yielded the highest performance across all models, confirming the effectiveness of flexible cropping and label smoothing.
+- For pretrained ResNet50, fine-tuning significantly outperformed other approaches, and the pyramid structure achieved the best performance, indicating that low-resolution inputs benefit classification.
+- In ViT, interpolating small-resolution data to a higher resolution was effective.
+- Despite class imbalance, when the number of samples in the minor class is sufficiently large (500 in this case), using accuracy as a metric does not significantly impact generalization.

 Based on the results so far, ResNet50(p)-pyr based on the F1-score and ViT-S/16(p) based on accuracy can be considered the best models for ResNet and ViT, respectively.

 ---
 ## Appendix